williamyeny/williamyeny.github.io/_posts/2025-01-24-indoor-grow-light.md

 # Converting DLI to PPFD

-The nice part about DLI is that we can convert it to photosynthetic photon flux density (PPFD), and we can use PPFD evaluate grow lights by.
+The nice part about DLI is that we can convert it to photosynthetic photon flux density (PPFD).
+PPFD is how grow light intensity is measured and is usually published on product pages.

-Before we calculate the PPFD, we'll need to think the photoperiod.
+Before we calculate the PPFD, we'll need to come up with the photoperiod.
 You can think about it as "how long do I want my grow light on a day?", but don't forget that the shorter the photoperiod, the more intense the light will have to be.
 I chose 12 hours.

 Now, let's convert the 30-38 DLI to PPFD using an [online calculator](https://www.nexsel.tech/how-to-calculate-ppfd-from-dli.php).